virtual-labs/exp-anodic-stripping-voltammetry-dei/experiment/procedure.md

 ### Procedure:

-● Clean the electrochemical cell and the electrodes with doubled distilled water.
+● Clean the electrochemical cell and the electrodes with double distilled water.
 <br>
 ● Take a 15-20 ml of water sample in the electrochemical cell.
 <br>